GouravWadhwa/Hypergraphs-Image-Inpainting/README.md

 python training.py  --random_mask 1 --train_dir [Training Folder Path] --batch_size [Batch Size]
 ```

+where `[Training Folder Path]` indicates the path in which training images are stored, and `[Batch Size]` indicated the batch size used for training.

 For center mask change the `-random mask` to `1`.

+Instead of providing the training directory you can also make a file in which the path of all training images is stored (`--train_file_path [TRAIN FILE PATH]`)

 Training results and the checkpoints will be stored in the Training directory created by running this code.

 ## Reference